effector/effector/docs/api/effector/fork.md

 ```

 Creates a fully isolated instance of application.
 The primary purpose of fork includes SSR (but is not limited to).
-Fork clones all the units and connections between them leading to completly independent copy of all logic defined within domain.
+Fork clones all the units and connections between them leading to completely independents copy of all logic defined within domain.

 ### Arguments